 This is a welcoming email that also invites them to join the No Sidebar Facebook group and also like the No Sidebar Facebook page.
 This email has a 50% open rate with a 10% click rate.

 Two days later, they get a pitch for the course I mentioned earlier.
-Here’s a screenshot that shows you what that email looks like:

 The numbers on this email aren’t as impressive, though it does have a 45% open rate with a 5% click rate.
 With more than 30,000 sends, that’s still an extra 1,500 readers who have made it to our sales page.